Indiana Is in the Midst of a Distilling Boom

 Both distilleries said that it’s too soon to tell the impact of Sunday sales, but they’re hopeful.
 Wuslich said Sunday sales have already started to match Saturday sales.

-“We feel lucky that the Indiana legislature has created the industry for us.
+Pouring for the future“We feel lucky that the Indiana legislature has created the industry for us.
 I mean, this industry is heavily regulated, so the laws limit what can be done,” said Wuslich.

 Distillers are looking ahead to the expansion of Indiana distilleries, and are taking advantage of the opportunities a license affords.
 Cardinal is launching a new gin and bourbon this month, as well as a new Black Bear Bierschnaps and a Nochino -- a walnut liqueur.